Pan American Silver (NYSE:PAAS) Raised to Hold at StockNews.com

-Pan American Silver (NYSE:PAAS – Get Free Report) (TSE:PAAS) was upgraded by stock analysts at StockNews.com from a “sell” rating to a “hold” rating in a research note issued on Saturday.
+StockNews.com upgraded shares of Pan American Silver (NYSE:PAAS – Free Report) (TSE:PAAS) from a sell rating to a hold rating in a research report sent to investors on Friday morning.

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-Ronald Blue Trust Inc. increased its stake in shares of Pan American Silver by 2,892.0% during the first quarter.
-Ronald Blue Trust Inc. now owns 1,496 shares of the basic materials company’s stock valued at $25,000 after buying an additional 1,446 shares during the period.
-Gradient Investments LLC raised its stake in shares of Pan American Silver by 182.5% during the 2nd quarter.
-Gradient Investments LLC now owns 1,709 shares of the basic materials company’s stock worth $25,000 after buying an additional 1,104 shares during the period.
-Captrust Financial Advisors raised its stake in shares of Pan American Silver by 1,220.0% during the 2nd quarter.
-Captrust Financial Advisors now owns 1,320 shares of the basic materials company’s stock worth $26,000 after buying an additional 1,220 shares during the period.
-Chilton Capital Management LLC acquired a new position in Pan American Silver in the 1st quarter valued at $34,000.
-Finally, U.S. Capital Wealth Advisors LLC acquired a new position in Pan American Silver in the 4th quarter valued at $38,000.
+Several institutional investors and hedge funds have recently modified their holdings of the business.
+Ronald Blue Trust Inc. raised its position in shares of Pan American Silver by 2,892.0% in the first quarter.
+Ronald Blue Trust Inc. now owns 1,496 shares of the basic materials company’s stock valued at $25,000 after buying an additional 1,446 shares during the last quarter.
+Gradient Investments LLC raised its position in shares of Pan American Silver by 182.5% in the second quarter.
+Gradient Investments LLC now owns 1,709 shares of the basic materials company’s stock valued at $25,000 after buying an additional 1,104 shares during the last quarter.
+Captrust Financial Advisors raised its position in shares of Pan American Silver by 1,220.0% in the second quarter.
+Captrust Financial Advisors now owns 1,320 shares of the basic materials company’s stock valued at $26,000 after buying an additional 1,220 shares during the last quarter.
+Chilton Capital Management LLC acquired a new position in shares of Pan American Silver in the first quarter valued at approximately $34,000.
+Finally, U.S. Capital Wealth Advisors LLC acquired a new position in shares of Pan American Silver in the fourth quarter valued at approximately $38,000.
 Hedge funds and other institutional investors own 60.52% of the company’s stock.

 Pan American Silver Corp. engages in the exploration, mine development, extraction, processing, refining, and reclamation of silver, gold, zinc, lead, and copper mines in Canada, Mexico, Peru, Argentina, and Bolivia.
 It holds interests in the La Colorada, Dolores, Huaron, Morococha, Shahuindo, La Arena, Timmins West, Bell Creek, Manantial Espejo, San Vicente, Joaquin, and Cap-Oeste Sur Este mines.